contentful/contentful.js/MIGRATION.md

 From contentful.js 3.x onwards, links are now resolved by [getter methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get), and their results memoized.
 This means that you can use them the same way as before, but you won't get problems with resolution of circular links when serializing them.

 However, you can still turn off link resolution if you so wish.

+## Migration from contentful.js 2.x and older

+contentful.js 3.x was a major rewrite, with some API changes.
+While the base functionality remains the same, some method names have changed, as well as some internal behaviors.